cbecquart/ICSpyLab/docs/getting_started/custom_compselect.rst

 the invariant components.
 As we will see, the ``method_select`` parameter allows users to inject a component selection strategy directly into the ICS fitting procedure.

-Let's start with some data exploration, we apply ICS with the scatter pair COV-COV4 on the Iris dataset.
+We start start with some data exploration, we apply ICS with the scatter pair COV-COV4 on the Iris dataset.
 By default, ``method_select``=None and all invariant components are kept.

 .. code-block:: python